zahrag/BIOSCAN-1M/README.md

 ###### <h3> Copyright and License
-The images included in the BIOSCAN-1M Insect datasets available through this repository are subject to copyright and licensing restrictions shown in the following:
+The images included in the *BIOSCAN-1M Insect dataset* available through this repository are subject to copyright and licensing restrictions shown in the following:

  - Copyright Holder: CBG Photography Group